-Due to the COVID-19 pandemic, we and the providers in our networks may not be able to document the health conditions of our members as completely or effectively as in the past.
+Due to the COVID-19 pandemic, we and the providers in our networks have experienced increased challenges in documenting the health conditions of our members as completely or effectively as in the past.
 Medicare makes capitation payments using a "risk adjustment model," which compensates plans based on the health status (acuity) of each individual member.
 Payors with higher acuity members receive more, and those with lower acuity members receive less, and we have corresponding arrangements with certain healthcare providers.
 Medicare requires that a patient's health issues be documented annually regardless of the permanence of the underlying causes.
 Historically, this documentation was required to be completed during an in-person visit with a patient.
 As part of the Coronavirus Aid, Relief and Economic Security Act, or CARES Act, Medicare is allowing documentation for conditions identified during video visits with patients.
 However, given the disruption caused by COVID-19, it is unclear whether we and the providers in our networks will be able to document the health conditions of our members as comprehensively as we did prior to the pandemic, which may adversely impact our revenue in future periods.
+Such challenges, together with lower RAF scores among new members due to COVID-19, are expected to have an adverse impact on per-member revenue in 2021 and may also impact future years.